 Illegal?

-Over this past summer, I set out to learn more about nanny shares as many of our members are turning to this option due to the high cost of childcare in our region.
-What I learned was troubling.
+Because so many families are turning to this option due to the high cost of childcare in our region, we set out to learn more about nanny shares.
+What we learned was troubling.

 It turns out that when a nanny cares for the children of two (or more) separate families at the same time, and this care occurs on a regular basis in one of the family homes, it is ILLEGAL if the care provider is not licensed.